National Solidarity Party (Singapore): 2025 general election

-Pre-Election

 In the 2025 election, the party contested in both Sembawang and Tampines GRCs.
 Both of these were multi-cornered fights, with a three-cornered fight against the SDP and incumbent PAP in Sembawang GRC, and a four-cornered fight against the PAP, WP and PPP in Tampines GRC.

-The NSP had also declined to contest in Sembawang West SMC and Tampines-Changkat SMC, instead choosing to yield to the SDP and WP respectively.
+The NSP had also declined to contest in their smaller Sembawang West SMC and Tampines Changkat SMC, who later backed the SDP and WP respectively.

-Election results

 Ultimately, the NSP won neither of the constituencies and suffered its heaviest defeats since the party's inception, as both its teams lost their $67,500 deposits.
-The NSP's Tampines GRC team also garnered Singapore's lowest-ever vote share in any election since independence, securing just 0.18% of the votes, or 249 votes.
-Their Sembawang team did not fare much better, securing just 2.32%, or 2,878 votes.
+Their Sembawang and Tampines teams garnered 2.32% and 0.18% of the valid votes cast respectively, the latter also setting the record-worst performance in the Singaporean election history.
 Following the party's dismal performance in GE2025, NSP Secretary-General Spencer Ng declared that the NSP was "not going to abide by … gentlemen's rules anymore", and decried the idea of "opposition unity" as a mere "illusion."
 This was presumably a reference to how the NSP had earlier yielded to the SDP and WP in two SMCs.
 Moreover, according to Ng, the results also showed that Singaporean voters had rejected more "centralised and moderate" parties such as the NSP in favour of other more "radical" opposition parties.